Mampenda/Multiprogramming/214Vault/214VaultVersion2/semaphores_in_AWAIT_language/exercises.md

 - Each baby repeatedly
     - eats one portion of food at a time,
     - sleeps for a while, and then
-    - comes back to eat.
+    - come back to eat.
 - When the dish becomes empty, the baby bird who empties the dish awakens the parent bird.
     - The parent refills the dish with `F` portions, then
-    - waits for the dish to become empty again.
+    - wait for the dish to become empty again.
 - This pattern repeats forever.

 ## Exercise 3: Gløgg